Sierra Club: Opposition to hydropower and dams

 The Sierra Club has lobbied against hydropower projects and large-scale dams.
 In lobbying against hydropower projects, the Sierra Club has expressed opposition to power lines and said that hydropower projects disrupt animal habitats.

 The Sierra Club opposes dams it considers inappropriate, including some government-built dams in national parks.
 In the early 20th century, the organization fought against the damming and flooding of the Hetch Hetchy Valley in Yosemite National Park.
 Despite this lobbying, Congress authorized the construction of O'Shaughnessy Dam on the Tuolumne River.
 The Sierra Club continues to support removal of the dam.

 The Sierra Club advocates the decommissioning of Glen Canyon Dam and the draining of Lake Powell.
 The club also supports removal, breaching or decommissioning of many other dams, including four dams on the lower Snake River in eastern Washington.
 The Sierra Club opposes the importation of energy from Quebec's hydropower plants to New York, arguing that importing excess energy by the Quebec plants will cause environmental damage and lead to fewer in-state New York renewable energy projects.

 Mixed views on solar projects

-Some chapters of the Sierra Club have lobbied against solar power projects, whereas others have defended solar power projects.
+Some chapters of the Sierra Club have lobbied against solar power projects, whereas others have defended them.
 The Sierra Club opposed the Battle Born Solar Project, the largest solar project in the U.S., citing its potential impact on desert tortoise habitats.
 The Sierra Club sued the federal government to stop the 663.5-megawatt Calico solar station in the Mojave Desert in California, saying it would imperil protected wildlife.